 About Odd Crop

-At Odd Crop, everything we do is for the long-term health of our ecosystem and community.
+At Odd Crop, everything we do is for the long-term health of the land and our community.
 No chemical pesticides, herbicides, fungicides or synthetic fertilizers are ever used on our farm.
+We are strictly chemical free.
 Besides our initial tractor tilling, everything we do is by hand.
-We hand dig and build every raised bed, transplant every seed/plant, and hand weed whenever possible.
-This is what we mean by slow grown.
+We hand dig and build every raised bed, seed every plant, transplant every seedling, and hand weed whenever possible.
+This is what we mean by slow grown food.

-2024 was our first production year, but we hope to be in it for the long haul.
-Shout out to all the mentors, colleagues, friends, and community who have helped us to get here.
+2025 was our first year in Lebanon, but we hope to be in it for the long haul.
+Shout out to the farm mentors, friends, neighbors, CSA members, market regulars and friendly folks that have helped us along the way.
 Farming does not exist without people, and we hope to honor that.

 Want to learn more about our growing practices?
 Read more here.